-First Grade International’s Recruitment Policy
+First Grade International Ltd.’s Recruitment Policy:

-Here at First Grade International we are committed to ensuring that all our suppliers adhere to the highest of standards of ethics.
+Here at First Grade International Ltd. we are committed to ensuring that all our suppliers adhere to the highest standard of ethics.
 Therefore, our suppliers are required to demonstrate that they provide safe working conditions, act ethically and within the law in their use of labour and treat workers with dignity and respect.
 Failure to comply with the Modern Slavery Act (2015) will result in the termination of the business relationship.

 All our staff, customers and other business partners are encouraged to report any incidence or suspicion of modern slavery at the earliest opportunity to: